 Alcohol is a substance that is commonly used in our society.
 However, it becomes problematic when an individual is unable to decrease or stop drinking alcohol when it is causing issues in their personal or professional life.
-Alcohol use disorder (AUD) is a disease that is characterized by a person’s inability to inhibit their use of alcohol regardless of negative impacts on their life.
+Diagnosing and managing unhealthy alcohol consumption is crucial, and alcohol use disorders (AUD) are characterized by a person’s inability to inhibit their use of alcohol regardless of negative impacts on their life.
 As a disease, it includes individuals who are considered to be struggling with the following:

 AUD is considered a brain disorder that can cause lasting changes in the brain depending on the severity and length of time that an individual struggles with it.
 This makes it vital that individuals seek help, as AUD is treatable.
 At PCP – The Perry Clayman Project, we offer treatment that is effective in helping individuals break the cycle of AUD.